xrdocs/application-hosting/_tutorials/2016-05-10-iosxr-ansible.md

 Bear in mind, These commands must be executed in XR CLI.
 {: .notice--warning}

-The first command uses scp to copy public of key (base 64 encoded) to XR.
+The first command uses scp to copy public key (base 64 encoded) to XR.
 Once we have the key locally, we import it using XR CLI's ``crypto key import`` command.